Best things to see and do in Christchurch, Dorset

 Further up the River Stour is The Captains Club & Hotel, where there is also lots of outside seating overlooking the River and is a good brunch spot.

-3. Take a road trip around the Jurassic Coast
+Take a road trip around the Jurassic Coast

 The Jurassic Coast is Dorset’s most popular attraction and is what has made Dorset so well-known.
 It is England’s only natural World Heritage Site and is recognised as an area of natural, historic importance due to the geological value of the rocks, fossils and land-forms that make up the coast.
 The Jurassic coast spans from Exmouth in Devon to Studland Bay in Dorset, however we only covered a small part of the area on our day trip.
 No trip to Dorset is complete without seeing part of the famous Jurassic Coast – and with stunning landmarks like Durdle Door and Lulworth Cove, it is without a doubt the best thing to do in Dorset and should not be missed!
 Check out my route for a day on the Jurassic Coast, here.

-4. Visit Hengtisbury Head Nature Reserve – One of Dorset’s most beautiful beaches
+Visit Hengtisbury Head Nature Reserve

 There is parking by the visitor centre if you choose to drive, but you can also walk there from the town of Christchurch.
 To walk from Christchurch to Hentigsbury Head, start at the marina and walk alongside the River Stour towards Captains hotel and spa.
 There is a small jetty here and you will need to pay £1 per person to cross the river on a small rowing boat.
 Once you’re at the other side of the river, follow the path round to the left and keep following the signs for the ‘Stour Valley Way’.
-The path will take you through the nature reserve until you reach Hengistbury Head visitor centre.
-From here you can take numerous trails which criss-cross through the reserve and onto the beach.
+The path will take you through the nature reserve until you reach Hengistbury Head Visitor Centre.
+From here you can take numerous trails that criss-cross the reserve and onto the beach.

-5. Enjoy a day out at Mudeford Quay & Highcliffe Castle
+Enjoy a day out at Mudeford Quay & Highcliffe Castle

 Another great day out from Christchurch, in Dorset is to the area of Mudeford Quay.
 You can drive to Mudeford Quay, jump on a bus, or take the ferry from the marina in Christchurch.
 If you really want to, you can also walk from Christchurch to Mudeford Quay, although it takes about 1 hour and it is not the prettiest walk.